 - Scholarships include maintenance and fees for 3 years for a full-time student; 5 or 6 years for a part-time student.

 - EU students are eligible for fees but not maintenance.

-Number of Scholarships: TECHNE has approximately 50 AHRC scholarships to award each year across a range of arts and humanities disciplines.
+Number of Awards: TECHNE has approximately 50 AHRC scholarships to award each year across a range of arts and humanities disciplines.